DuneSt/MaterialComponents/README.md

 ## Version management

-This project use semantic versionning to define the releases.
-This mean that each stable release of the project will get associate a version number of the form `vX.Y.Z`.
+This project use semantic versioning to define the releases.
+This means that each stable release of the project will be assigned a version number of the form `vX.Y.Z`.

-- **X** define the major version number
+- **X** defines the major version number
-- **Y** define the minor version number
+- **Y** defines the minor version number
-- **Z** define the patch version number
+- **Z** defines the patch version number

-When a release contains only bug fixes, the patch number increase.
-When the release contains new features backward compatibles, the minor version increase.
-When the release contains breaking changes, the major version increase.
+When a release contains only bug fixes, the patch number increases.
+When the release contains new features that are backward compatible, the minor version increases.
+When the release contains breaking changes, the major version increases.

 Thus, it should be safe to depend on a fixed major version and moving minor version of this project.

-## Install
+## Installation

-To install MaterialComponents on your Pharo image you can just execute the following script:
+To install MaterialComponents on your Pharo image, execute the following script:

 ```Smalltalk
     Metacello new